Professor of Anthropology and Italian Studies

 Paul Dupee, Jr. University Professor of Social Science

-David Kertzer joined Brown in 1992 as Paul Dupee, Jr., University Professor of Social Science.
+David Kertzer joined Brown University in 1992 and the PSTC in 1993.
 He was appointed Provost in 2006, serving in that role until 2011.
 Kertzer founded and directed the Anthropological Demography program.
 He was also founding Director of the Politics, Culture, and Identity research program of the Watson Institute for International Studies.

 Kertzer's research ranges widely, including: Italian politics and history, anthropological demography, social organization, politics and symbols, political economy and family systems, age structuring, European historical demography, and the history of Catholic Church-Jewish relations.